-NZTA was established in 2008 by head coaches, Gerrit Steenkamp and Guillaume Gignoux.
+NZTA was established in 2008 by Gerrit Steenkamp and Guillaume Gignoux.
 In combination, we have more than 20 years of experience in the tennis industry.
 We began working for Waikato Tennis Association in 2003.
+Gerrit retired from tennis in 2018.

-At NZTA, we coach kids between the ages of 6 and 18 years old, from beginners to high performance players.
-Our general goal is to give our players opportunities for greater life skills, and for those who are high achievers, the chance to obtain scholarships in the United States, or even to become professionals.
+At HTA, we coach kids between the ages of 5and 18 years old, from beginners to high performance players, adults and anyone who wants some help to improve.
+Our general goal is to give our players opportunities for greater life skills, and for those who are high achievers, the chance to obtain scholarships in the United States.

 Our programmes focus on technical, tactical, psychological and physical components to build a complete player.
-Our available programmes include Hot Shots (beginners), coaching for Juniors and Elite squads, RPC academy, Regional Camps, Holiday camps and tournament trips in New Zealand, New Caledonia, Fiji, Australia and France.
-Our programmes have been very successful with a total of 25 national titles won in singles.
+Our available programmes include Hot Shots (beginners), coaching for Juniors and Elite squads and Holiday camps.
+Our programmes have been very successful with a total of 30 national titles won in singles and over 40 players went to study in America on a tennis scholarship.

 I grew up in a small town called Hyvinkää in Finland.
 Moving to New Zealand has been a dream for me for many years, so I made a decision to come to Raglan to make those dreams come true.